 Whoever you choose will be your baby's primary source of medical care and your lifeline to learning what is normal vs. abnormal and how to care for your baby's everyday needs.
 Sometimes picking the right doctor comes down to finding the right fit regarding personality and practice style.
 However, by having a basic list of questions ready (as below), you can cover all logistical details.

-- Medical Insurance — Is your office in-network and accept my medical insurance?
+- Medical Insurance — Is your office in-network and accepts my medical insurance?

-- Medical Training and Experience — Where did he/she attend medical school and pediatric residency?
+- Medical Training and Experience — Where did they attend medical school and pediatric residency?
 How many years have you been practicing outside of residency?